FoldLeft-lsb/re-ql-example/README.md

     |> ignore,
 ```

 That Reql.prepareQuery function just runs the query through the parser.
+It turns a string into a ReasonApolloTypes.queryString.

 ```
 /* Reql.re */